-I read Mr. Mercedes first, but this book could be read without having read Book 1.
+I read Mr. Mercedes first, but Finders Keepers could be read without having read Book 1.
 At first, I wasn’t sure how Hodges would come into this story, but it all comes together in the end.
 This one was as good as, or better, than Mr. Mercedes.
 Disturbing, intriguing, and exciting.

 Something has awakened in Brady Hartsfield, the Mercedes killer.
 He has been in a vegetative state for five years, but he’s slowly recovering,.
 Along with his recovery, he has developed a special ability.
 Meanwhile, Bill Hodges and Holly Gibney are staying busy with their investigation agency, and their latest case involves victims of the Mercedes killer.
 They believe Brady is somehow involved with the new string of deaths, and Hodges is determined to catch him.

-I do recommend reading books 1 and 2 in the series first.
-This last book develops a more supernatural element than the previous books in the series.
+I do recommend reading books 1 and 2 (Mr. Mercedes and Finders Keepers) in the series first.
+End of Watch develops a more supernatural element than the previous books in the series.
 Personally, I preferred the previous two books, but this was still a good ending to the series.
 I guess this one seemed more like a Stephen King novel, whereas the other books were basically crime thrillers.
 Overall, I enjoyed this series.
 Dark and exciting.